 Create A Nostalgic 1950s Thanksgiving for Your Family

-Another month, another vintage holiday!
-I LOVE doing a 1950s Thanksgiving!
+I LOVE doing a full-on 1950s Thanksgiving.
 It is almost more nostalgic for me than Christmas since it was my mom’s favorite holiday.
+(My dad’s favorite was Christmas!)
 And all that nostalgia fits perfectly because I LOVE using my 1950s cookbooks and magazines to make the whole celebration vintage.
 If you want to see how I put together a complete 1950s Thanksgiving, I wrote an ebook about it.

 1. Beistle Paper Decorations